colorfulfool/split-split/README.md

 ## Installation

-Visitor tracking is provided by Ahoy.
-If you want to chart the results like in example above, install Chartkick as well.
+Visitor tracking is provided by [Ahoy](https://github.com/ankane/ahoy).
+If you want to chart the results like in example above, install [Chartkick](https://github.com/ankane/chartkick) gem.

 ```ruby
 gem 'split_split'